gillichu/sepp/README.md

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
-SEPP, TIPP, UPP, HIPPI are under active research development at UIUC by the Warnow Lab and former student Siavash Mirarab (now at UCSD).
-Please report any errors to Siavash Mirarab (smirarab@ucsd.edu).
+UPP2 is under active research development at UIUC by the Warnow Lab.
+Please report any errors on UPP2 to Minhyuk Park (minhyuk2@illinois.edu) or Gillian Chu (gchu4@illinois.edu).